FdI96/Tic-Tac-Toe/README.md

         -Change the directory to bin writting "cd ./Tic-Tac-Toe/bin"
         - write "ruby main.rb" on your console

+## HOW TO CLONE THIS REPO?

+    -Open your console
+    -In there, copy and paste this command: "git clone @FdI96:https://github.com/FdI96/Tic-Tac-Toe"

+    -For more information about use the git clone, visit this [LINK](https://www.atlassian.com/es/git/tutorials/setting-up-a-repository/git-clone)

 ## RULES FOR TIC-TAC-TOE

     1. The game is played on a grid that's 3 squares by 3 squares.